The Good Samaritan Through the Windows of Chartres Cathedral

 A thrilling exploration of color infused with story and story infused with light.
 The majestic windows of Chartres Cathedral bring this ancient yet essential parable to life on the page, provoking reflection on our own relationships to others and inspiring us with beauty.

 Nancy Enderle and Stuart Stotts surround the photos with simple text that provides background to deepen understanding of the cathedral and the story as well as a straightforward retelling of the Biblical parable.

-The book is available from Stuart or Nancy directly right now.
-It will soon be available from Amazon and as an Ebook, along with a related curriculum and powerpoint for educational use.
+The book is available from Amazon, and we offer a related curriculum and powerpoint for educational use.

 - Chartres Cathedral is an amazing building.
 Mostly built between 1194 and 1220, it is generally recognized as the high point of Gothic Architecture.
 Here are some sites to explore it.